What time is it? Summer time!

-Especially for your succulents!
-Succulents love dry, warm climates (they’re native desert pants, after all), so summer is a great time of year for your succulents to get a little fresh air and sunshine.
+And the perfect time to bring indoor succulents outside!
+Succulents love dry, warm climates (they’re native desert pants, after all), so summer is a great time of year to bring them outside.
+Your bbs will thank you for the increased airflow, helping roots to dry out more quickly, and extra sunny rays!
 Plus, they look amazing as patio table centerpieces, in porch planters, and as accents for any garden party or barbecue.

 If you’re looking to transition your babes to the great outdoors, there are four main things to keep in mind: